Fastest Growing Suburbs in Melbourne – 2026 Guide

 Melbourne’s Fastest-Growing Suburbs by Population

-The table below lists 2025’s ten fastest‑growing Melbourne suburbs, their speed and the forces behind each surge.
+The table below lists the latest available ten fastest-growing Melbourne suburbs, their speed and the forces behind each surge.
 Notice how most sit $150k–$250k under the metro median, yet headline new stations, town centres and duplicated arterials that promise daily convenience.
 That potent cocktail of affordability and infrastructure is catnip for investors and young families alike, creating a virtuous growth loop that spurs builders, councils and retailers to deliver at record pace.

-Top 10 Fastest-Growing Melbourne Suburbs (2025)
+Top 10 Fastest-Growing Melbourne Suburbs

 | Suburb | Growth % | Median House Price | Key Driver |